-- 5.1.1 Water treatment chemicals shall be added to turbulent zones of cooling tower water system to achieve rapid mixing and well distribution of chemicals.
-Also, separate dosing point shall be used to ensure dilution of one potentially reactive chemical prior to adding the second chemical.
-The dosage concentration of chemicals, including inhibitors and biocides, shall be calculated based on the total quantity of water, make up water quality and bleed-off rate. - 5.1.2 The purpose of most chemical treatment control programmes (other then certain biocides) is to maintain a constant concentration in the recirculating water at all times.
-In order to maintain a stable chemical concentration in cooling water, a number of application methods can be adopted, including: - a) Shot / slug dosing; - b) Continuous / intermittent dosing; - c) Proportional dosing related to bleed-off volume; - d) Proportional dosing related to make up water volume; - e) Dosing controlled by sensor.
+- 5.1.1 Water treatment chemicals should be added to turbulent zones of cooling tower water system to achieve rapid mixing and well distribution of chemicals.
+Also, separate dosing point should be used to ensure potentially reactive chemical is diluted prior to adding the second chemical so that no chemical reaction between different chemicals will be occurred to reduce the effectiveness.
+The dosage concentration of chemicals, including inhibitors and biocides, should be calculated based on the total quantity of water, make-up water quality and bleed-off rate. - 5.1.2 The purpose of most chemical treatment control programmes (other than certain biocides) is to maintain a constant concentration in the recirculating water at all times.
+In order to maintain a stable chemical concentration in cooling water, a number of application methods can be adopted, including: - a) Shot/slug dosing; - b) Continuous/intermittent dosing; - c) Proportional dosing related to bleed-off volume; - d) Proportional dosing related to make-up water volume; - e) Dosing controlled by sensor.

-5.1.3 Shot / slug dosing
+5.1.3 Shot/slug dosing

 Chemicals are added to the system manually on a routine basis.
-Shot / slug dosing is the most economic and effective application method, which may be adopted in small-scale cooling tower installation.
+Shot/slug dosing is the most economic and effective application method, which may be adopted in small-scale cooling tower installation.
 However, it is not recommended because chemical concentration cannot be controlled accurately and large fluctuations in chemical levels are always found.

-5.1.4 Continuous / intermittent dosing
+5.1.4 Continuous/intermittent dosing

-Continuous / intermittent dosing makes use of mechanical devices, such as timer and pump for chemical dosing.
+Continuous/intermittent dosing makes use of mechanical devices, such as timer and pump for chemical dosing.
 It is the simplest type of automatic dosing system.
-Since chemical dosing frequency and amount is regulated by the pre-set value, fluctuation of chemical concentration inside cooling tower water is always found.
+Since chemical dosing frequency and amount is regulated by the preset value, fluctuation of chemical concentration inside cooling tower water is always found.